-Our global workforce includes all full-time, part-time, fixed term, graduates, apprentices, secondees and intern employees of Standard Life Aberdeen plc and its wholly owned subsidiaries.
-We do not make any adjustments for part-time working (full time equivalent) and count each person as one employee; however, this does not include individuals who are currently undertaking maternity cover.
+Our global workforce includes all full-time, part-time, fixed term, graduates, apprentices, secondees and intern employees of abrdn plc and its wholly owned subsidiaries.
+We do not make any adjustments for part-time working (full time equivalent) and count each person as one employee.
+We exclude anyone on garden leave and include those on any other form of leave (including but not restricted to maternity, paternity, and Armed Forces leave).
 Data on gender is maintained and extracted from our Workday people system.